 In the future, will payroll software be able to pick up the slack when it comes to underserviced independent contractors?
 SurePayroll software advertises its features specifically tailored for payroll processing of independent contractors.
 Payroll systems and other companies are in the beginning stages of adapting to the demands of the gig economy, and will surely continue their efforts as more members of the workforce take on independent contractor roles.

-Adopting Payroll Software in 2019: What You Should Know
+Adopting Payroll Software: What You Should Know

 For payroll software implementation, Susan Warren of Optimum HRIS offered three key factors to consider: integration, support and scalability.
 It is important to think about not only the functions of the software, but also the infrastructure and vendor backing that will most benefit your company.
 Integrated payroll systems offer the convenience of a centralized database and collaboration across multiple platforms.
 A quality support network as offered by the vendor will help transition your organization into successfully utilizing the software, and will continually be a learning resource.
 In reference to scalability, Warren kept it simple: “Get a system you can grow into, but don’t get more of a system than you need.”